cswartzvi/hamilton/contrib/hamilton/contrib/dagworks/conversational_rag/README.md

 # Purpose of this module

-This module shows a conversational retrieval augmented generation (RAG) example using Hamilton.
-It shows you how you might structure your code with Hamilton to create a RAG pipeline that takes into account conversation.
+This module shows a conversational retrieval augmented generation (RAG) example using Apache Hamilton.
+It shows you how you might structure your code with Apache Hamilton to create a RAG pipeline that takes into account conversation.

 This example uses [FAISS](https://engineering.fb.com/2017/03/29/data-infrastructure/faiss-a-library-for-efficient-similarity-search/) + and in memory vector store and the OpenAI LLM provider.